RuneKrogh/Compulsory-Fall-2024/README.md

     - As a customer I want to be able to see my own order history.
     - As a customer I want to have a product overview with filtering, ordering and full-text search preferences.
     - As a business admin I want to create new products, discontinue products and restock products.
+    - As a business admin I want to see order history for all customers.
     - As a business admin I want to be able to create custom properties for paper products (water-resistant, study, etc).
     - As a business admin I want to be able to change the status of an order.